 Grams to cups for flour

 These conversions assume that your flour is being spooned into the cup.
-Your cup may contain 15% more flour if you use the 'dip and sweep' method, so you may wish to consider reducing the amount in your cup by 10-15% if you use 'dip and sweep'.
+As we've previously mentioned, you may wish to consider reducing the amount in your cup by 20% if you use 'dip and sweep'.

 Grams of flour Cups (US) Cups (approx fraction)